 |We stopped on a bridge for this photo.|

-After Waikiki we lived on three more islands in the Hawaiian chain over a period of almost eight months which seems so far behind us as now we live on yet another island, this time in Vanua Levu, Fiji enjoying its unique charms unlike Hawaii in innumerable ways.
+After Waikiki, we lived on three more islands in the Hawaiian chain over a period of almost eight months, which seems so far behind us as now we live on yet another island, this time in Vanua Levu, Fiji while enjoying its unique charms, unlike Hawaii in innumerable ways.

 The weather may be similar.
-The tropical plants and flowers may be familiar and the ocean views still draw our eyes countless times a days.
-But, its different…rugged…less populated…less modern.
+The tropical plants and flowers may be familiar and the ocean views still draw our eyes countless times a day.
+But, it’s different…rugged…less populated…less modern.

-Yes, there are the quaint little shops, malls, and farmer’s market but prices are set for the tourist trade that locals have no choice but to incorporate into their own bulging budgets.
-Its expensive to live in Hawaii, more than we’ve seen anywhere in the world to date.
+Yes, there are the quaint little shops, malls, and farmer’s markets, but prices are set for the tourist trade that locals have no choice but to incorporate into their own bulging budgets.
+It’s expensive to live in Hawaii, more than we’ve seen anywhere in the world to date.